Adaptive multivariate integration over hypercubes (hcubature and pcubature)

 - integral

-the number of times the function was evaluated
+the number of times the integrand was evaluated.
+Use this to budget

 Details